Startek sweeps eight W.E. Global Employees' Choice Awards

-DENVER, June 13, 2024 /PRNewswire/ -- Startek®, a global customer experience (CX) solutions provider, today, announced that it has won eight awards at the W.E.
+MUMBAI, India, June 14, 2024 /PRNewswire/ -- Startek®, a global customer experience (CX) solutions provider, today, announced that it has won eight awards at the W.E.
 Global Employees' Choice Awards by W.E.-Matter.
 Among these prestigious accolades, Startek was honored with the esteemed W.E.- Global Employees' Choice CEO and W.E.- Global Employees' Choice CHRO awards, recognizing the company's exceptional leadership and human resource management.

 The awards highlight the company's dedication to excellence, diversity, inclusion and employee well-being.
 The 2024 Startek accolades include the W.E.
 Global Employees' Choice Award (Mega Category), Employees' Choice CEO Award, Employees' Choice CHRO Award, Employees' choice workplace: Diversity & Inclusion Award, Employees' choice workplace: for Gen Y, Employee's choice workplace: for Gen Z, Employees' choice workplace with Best State of Well-Being 2024 and Employees' choice workplace with Best Managers Award.